robj411/p2_drivers/README.md

 # 3 Contact rates

-In the DAEDALUS model (Haw et al. 2022), the economic configuration is manifest in the epidemiological model via changes of compartment membership, and scaling of contact rates.
 The configuration $x_{i}$ and the proportion of workers working from home $p_i$ determine the scaling of contacts between workers, between consumers and workers, between school students, and between consumers in commercial settings.

-We construct contact matrix $D(x)$ as the sum of three matrices: $A(x)$ (community contacts), $B(x)$ (worker-to-worker contacts), $C(x)$ (consumer-to-worker contacts), and $\hat{C}(x)$ (worker-to-consumer contacts).
+We construct contact matrix $D(x)$ as the sum of four matrices: $A(x)$ (community contacts), $B(x)$ (worker-to-worker contacts), $C(x)$ (consumer-to-worker contacts), and $\hat{C}(x)$ (worker-to-consumer contacts).
 We construct peacetime matrices ($x=\textbf{1}$) beginning